iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.18/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.onemedical.android 3 reviews"/>
 </p>

+> Don't like that you can't pick a time frame for a call or choose your doctor.
+But the doctor that I got after about 8 min wait time was great.<br> :date: __2021-03-05 01:16:33__

 > The doctors are great.
 The treat me now feature is fantastic.
 However, customer service 100% unreachable and insurance admin / billing issues take months to resolve.<br> :date: __2021-01-31 01:00:19__

 > Doesn't list the provider and clinic I want to go to...pretty frustrating<br> :date: __2021-01-05 10:37:08__